 More victims, more damage found in Japan typhoon aftermath

-The toll of death and destruction from a massive typhoon that tore through central and northern Japan continued to climb Tuesday, as the government said it was considering approving a special budget for the ongoing disaster response and eventual reconstruction.
+The toll of death and destruction from a typhoon that tore through central and northern Japan climbed Tuesday, as the government said it was considering approving a special budget for the disaster response and eventual reconstruction.

 Prime Minister Shinzo Abe told a parliamentary session that the number of deaths tied to Typhoon Hagibis had climbed to 53 and was expected to rise, as at least another nine people are presumed dead.
-Lawmakers prayed in silence for the victims before starting the session.
+Kyodo News agency, citing its own tally, put the death toll at 69.

 Abe pledged to do the utmost for the safety and rescue of those missing or those who had to evacuate.

-Hagibis hit Japan's main island on Saturday, unleashing strong winds and dumping historic rainfall that caused more than 200 rivers in central and northern Japan to overflow, leaving thousands of homes flooded, damaged or without power.
+Hagibis hit Japan's main island on Saturday with strong winds and historic rainfall that caused more than 200 rivers to overflow, leaving thousands of homes flooded, damaged or without power.
 Rescue crews on Tuesday were still searching for those missing, thought to number about 20.

-Some 34,000 homes remained without power and 110,000 others were without running water.
+Some 34,000 homes were without power and 110,000 lacked running water.
 More than 30,000 people were still at shelters as of late Monday, according to the Cabinet Office's latest tally.

-Business appeared nearly back to normal in central Tokyo, and residents in areas where floodwater subsided started cleaning their houses.
+Business appeared nearly back to normal in central Tokyo, and residents in areas where floodwater subsided started cleaning up.
 Lives, however, remained paralyzed in Nagano, Fukishima and other hard-hit areas that were still inundated.

+Some residents in Nagano returned to their homes, only to find they not be habitable.

+Retired carpenter Toshitaka Yoshimura, who grew up in the Tsuno district of Nagano, was stunned when he returned to his home after staying at an evacuation center during the storm.
+His house was a mess.
+Doors were knocked out, his handmade furniture was tossed around and damaged, and everything from a futon to electronics were broken and covered with mud.

 West Japan Railway Co. said its Hokuriku Shinkansen bullet train services connecting Tokyo and Kanazawa in the central north were reduced because of flooding of six trains at its railyard in Nagano.
 The trains sat in a pool of muddy water that was up to their windows.